-So how do yoga and shamanism come together?
-In 2006, Kripalu presenter Ray Crist was recovering from a debilitating illness.
+So how are yoga and shamanism connected?
+In 2006, Kripalu presenter Ray Crist was recovering from a serious illness.
 A yoga teacher, martial artist, and Reiki practitioner, Ray had spent four years traveling the world seeking those who could heal him.
-His quest took him from the Buddhist monasteries on the borders of Cambodia to the clinics of the National Institutes of Health in Maryland.
+His journey took him from the Buddhist monasteries on the borders of Cambodia to the clinics of the National Institutes of Health in Maryland.
 But when he ventured into the jungles of Peru to study with Incan shamans, the experience opened new doors of perception—and healing—within himself.

 In active alcoholism, this is one definition of insanity: doing the same thing over and over but expecting a different result.

 The sum total, in combination with your moment-to-moment sensory inflow, is your experience of consciousness.